MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

     {
         // ...

-        /// WebResourceResponseReceived event fires after the WebView has received and processed the response for a WebResource request. event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebView2WebResourceResponseReceivedEventArgs> WebResourceResponseReceived;
+        /// WebResourceResponseReceived event is raised after the WebView has received and processed the response for a WebResource request.
+        /// The event args include the WebResourceRequest as committed and the WebResourceResponse received,
+        /// including any additional headers added by the network stack that were not be included as part of
+        /// the associated WebResourceRequested event, such as Authentication headers. event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebView2WebResourceResponseReceivedEventArgs> WebResourceResponseReceived;
     }

-    /// Event args for the WebResourceResponseReceived event. runtimeclass CoreWebView2WebResourceResponseReceivedEventArgs
+    /// Event args for the WebResourceResponseReceived event.
+    /// Note: To get the response content stream, first call PopulateResponseContentAsync and
+    /// wait for the call to complete, otherwise the content stream object returned will be null. runtimeclass CoreWebView2WebResourceResponseReceivedEventArgs
     {
         /// Web resource request object.